Donny-bla/segmentation-upsampler/README.md

 newImage: high resolution output with defined spacing

-The choice of $\sigma$ and $I$ parameters may impact the quality of the upsampled image.
-The optimal parameters depend on the geometry of the segmented object.
-Object-specific $(\sigma, I)$ optimisation may be needed for complex objects that have both sharp edges and smooth or curved surfaces.

 ## Examples

 [example_multilabel_testobject.m](https://github.com/ucl-bug/segmentation-upsampler/blob/main/example_multilabel_testobject.m) upsamples a code-generated complex shape and compares it to a high-resolution code-generated ground truth.